There are many factors that influence how big adult bearded dragons get.

 How Big Will My Bearded Dragon Be?

-It may seem impossible to predict how big your bearded dragon will be.
-Especially considering growth facts such as environment, diet and health.
+It may seem impossible to predict how big your bearded dragon will be, especially considering growth facts such as environment, diet and health.
 However by using a growth chart a fairly accurate guesstimate can be made.

 You will need to start by observing the growth rate of your juvenile for their first six months.

 At six months of age if they are 15 inches or more you can expect your dragon to be on the larger side.
-It is likely you have a very large species that will grow to 22 inches in size.
+It is likely you have a very large dragon that will grow to 22 inches in size.

 The opposite is also true.